govindKAG/vim-notes/vim notes.md

 - use q/ to enter search command line mode.
 Just like q: you can get full vim editing controls.

+- oddly enough in regex ^ matches the first col not the first non blank char like in normal mode.

 - \s matches the first non blank char.

 - g/pattern/norm <command> applies that norm command to all lines matching the pattern.

 ## visual mode